- Self-similar Markov processes and exponential functionals

 Email address L.Alili(at)warwick(dot)ac(dot)uk

-All my Term 3 office hours are taking place online in Teams.
-To meet me, just send me a message during an office hour in the Teams chat and I will call you as soon I can during that hour.
-You can also try to call me directly.
+I am available for meeting face to face in my office during my office hours; I will also be available for meeting online.
+To meet me online, just send me a message during an office hour in the Teams chat and I will call you as soon I can during that hour.
+You can also try to call me directly if you wish.

 ST402 Risk Theory